-To get a big yield or harvest when growing marijuana indoors, our simple and effective method below is perfect for newcomers.
-If you want a steady, consistent supply of indoor cannabis however, you will need to familiarise yourself with techniques you can only find from the Marijuana Grow Bible.
-Aside from that, if you want an affordable means to grow indoors in Australia, follow our short articles information and recommendations below.
+To get a good yield or harvest when growing marijuana indoors, our simple and effective method below is perfect for newcomers.
+If you want a steady, consistent supply of indoor cannabis however, you will need to familiarize yourself with techniques you can only find from the Marijuana Grow Bible.
+Aside from that, if you want an affordable means to grow indoors if your legally allowed to, follow our short articles’ information and recommendations below.

 Get the right lights

-Beginner growers always ask what is the best grow lights for Marijuana.
+Beginner growers always ask what the best grow lights for Marijuana.
 Well, it depends on what stages of growing your up to.
 But to be simple, you can use 600-watt HPS (High Pressure Sodium) lights to grow from vegetative stage all the way to the flowering stage.
-But just to mention, HPS lights may be too strong during the vegetation period of growing weed plants.
-That is the reason why people go for other grow lights like 400 watt MH (Metal Halide) lights during the vegetative stage.
+But just to mention, HPS lights may be too strong during the vegetation period of growing marijuana.
+That is the reason why people go for other grow lights like 400-watt MH (Metal Halide) lights during the vegetative stage.
 MH lights are white in the spectrum and don’t burn leaves as much as HPS.
-So in the veg phase, use MH lights and for flowering use HPS.
+So in the veg phase, use MH lights, and for flowering use HPS.
 But if you can’t afford both, go with HPS lights to start you off.
 You can also use MH lights for all stages of growing cannabis.

 To add more reflection to your cannabis grow, add perlite to the top of your soil.
 Perlite is a volcanic glass that is mined and turns white and round.
 It can be used on top of the soil mix or mixed with it.
 Why is perlite so good?
 Its great for holding in water and nutrients and allows the excess to run off.